More Than 40 Years of Serving Families

 The Denver House was the 3rd Ronald McDonald House

-An historic mansion just east of downtown Denver was a welcome sanctuary for over 17,000 families during its tenure as Denver’s first Ronald McDonald House from 1979 to 2001.
-But with just 15 bedrooms in the House, families had to be turned away many nights because the house was full.
+A historic mansion just east of downtown Denver was a welcome sanctuary for over 17,000 families during its tenure as Denver’s first Ronald McDonald House from 1979 to 2001.
+But with just 16 bedrooms in the House, families had to be turned away many nights because the house was full.

-In 1999 our Board of Directors decided to build a modern and much larger house next to Children’s Hospital of Denver to meet the overwhelming demand for economical lodging.
+In 1999, our Board of Directors decided to build a modern and much larger house next to Children’s Hospital Colorado to meet the overwhelming demand for economical lodging.
 A $7 million construction campaign kicked off with ground breaking ceremonies on October 8, 1999.
-The new 35,000 square foot house opened on April 21, 2001 with more than double the occupancy capacity of the old house.
-Its floor plan features 31 bedrooms with private bathrooms, 2 kitchens, 5 TV lounges and dens, play areas and staff and volunteer offices.
+The new 35,000 square foot house opened on April 21, 2001 with more than double the occupancy capacity of the old house, and the ability to house 31 families each night.

 With our metropolitan area’s growing prominence in the field of medicine and moves by Children’s Hospital Colorado and the University of Colorado Hospital to the new Fitzsimons Medical Campus in Aurora, our Board of Directors again acted decisively to build yet another, even larger, house to meet future needs.
 The Aurora Ronald McDonald House was opened in January of 2008, at a site just west of I-225 between Colfax and Sixth Avenue.
 The Aurora House has the capacity to house 45 families a night.
 It sports 3 large kitchens, 2 laundry rooms, TV lounges, a patio and play areas indoors and out.